Skip to content

 The Department of Education (DE)

 The Victorian Government provides funding to help all children attend a high‑quality kindergarten program.
 Funding goes directly to the kindergarten service to support the cost of running the program.
-Councils that operate CRES also receive funding to deliver a fair and equitable registration and allocation system.
+Councils that operate CRS also receive funding to deliver a fair and equitable registration and allocation system.

 Free Sessional Kindergarten gives families 15 hours of kindergarten each week at no (or low) cost, with funding provided directly to services by the Victorian Government.
 This applies to both sessional and integrated kindergarten programs.